Found everywhere: dirt, animals, water, plants and humans.

 P. stutzeri: most often catheter infections as well as a hodgepodge of organ infections.

 P. aeruginosa: ceftazidime OR ciprofloxacin OR imipenem OR meropenem OR piperacillin OR cefepime OR tobramycin OR amikacin are the all antipseudomonal antibiotics.
 Which to pick empirically depends, as always, on local susceptibility patterns.
-Avoid Piperacillin-tazobactam as initial therapy; variability in sensitivity is too high and as the MIC creeps up, so does mortality (PubMed).
+Avoid piperacillin-tazobactam as initial therapy; variability in sensitivity is too high and as the MIC creeps up, so does mortality (PubMed).

 I am not so certain that "double coverage" is needed outside of sepsis, it is mostly a myth.
-It does not improve outcomes (except sepsis) and does not prevent the emergence of resistance and it does add to cost and toxicity (PubMed).
+It does not improve outcomes (except maybe sepsis) and does not prevent the emergence of resistance and it does add to cost and toxicity (PubMed).
 So what people do is extrapolate from a therapy that isn't beneficial (beta lactam and aminoglycoside) to beta lactam and quinolone because of worries of toxicity and for which there is no proven benefit.
 Stupide, n'est pas?
 As long as one drug is effective, even for bacteremia, there is no benefit of two antibiotics over one (PubMed) (PubMed) (PubMed) (PubMed).

-Beta-lactamse inhibitor combinations are problematic with some gram negative rods, depending on the strain and the type of beta-lactamase.
+Beta-lactamase inhibitor combinations are problematic with some gram negative rods, depending on the strain and the type of beta-lactamase.
 Clavulanate can be antagonistic for ticarcillin (PubMed) and other beta lactam antibiotics (PubMed).
 This is less of a problem with tazobactam, maybe occurring 1% of the time (PubMed).

 If the MIC is 32 to 64, use of pip/tazo in associated with increased death rates.